OFAI/million-post-corpus/README.md

 The data set was first presented at [SIGIR 2017](http://sigir.org/sigir2017/):

 > Dietmar Schabus, Marcin Skowron, Martin Trapp
-**One Million Posts: A Data Set of German Online Discussions**
-Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)
-Tokyo, Japan, August 2017
+**One Million Posts: A Data Set of German Online Discussions** Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR) Tokyo, Japan, August 2017

-Please cite this paper if you use the data set (BibTex below).
+Please cite this paper if you use the data set (BibTeX below).
 You can download a [preprint version of the paper here](https://github.com/OFAI/million-post-corpus/raw/gh-pages/assets/SIGIR_2017_preprint.pdf).
 The definitive version of the paper will be available under DOI [10.1145/3077136.3080711](http://dx.doi.org/10.1145/3077136.3080711).

 ```
 @InProceedings{Schabus2017,